What is the goal of this course?

 What are the advantages of taking the course in-person?

 There are some elements of the course that are only available for people who have officially registered and participate in-person.
-This includes access to DataCamp for homework and extended learning, participation in our in-person labs, priority support from the course instructor and TAs through our Discord community page, and last but not least, course credit!
+This includes access to DataCamp for homework and extended learning, participation in our in-person labs, priority support from the course instructor and TAs through our Discord community page, access to Github classroom and Copilot, and last but not least, course credit!

 How will I be graded in this course?